joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/10/28/us/virginia-governor-robert-e-lee-statue-ruling.html?searchResultPosition=3

 **Justin Turner Was Pulled From Game 6 After Positive Virus Test**\
-`The positive test was announced after the end of the game, which the Dodgers won to clinch the World Series title.
-Turner was seen on the field with his teammate during postgame celebrations.`\
+`The test result was announced after the end of the game, which the Dodgers won to clinch the World Series title.
+Turner was seen on the field with his teammates during the postgame celebration.`\
 https://nytimes.com/2020/10/28/sports/baseball/Justin-turner-covid-coronavirus.html?searchResultPosition=4

 **Philadelphia Protests Continue After Fatal Shooting by Police**\